DonDebonair/ploy/README.md

 It can currently verify and deploy services of the following types:

-- [AWS Lambda](https://aws.amazon.com/lambda/) - with the code packaged as a Docker image and published to ECR
+- [AWS Lambda](https://aws.amazon.com/lambda/) - with the code packaged either as a Docker image and published to ECR or as a zip file on S3
 - [AWS ECS](https://aws.amazon.com/ecs/)

 ## Installation